About Sarah Pollock

 I see the world with the volume turned up.

-My pastel paintings are a visual diary of the people and places I observe throughout my travels.
-From the spectacular natural beauty surrounding my home in central Pennsylvania to the distinctive lights and personalities of cities, there’s nothing that I love more than using the vibrant medium of pastel to capture these locales and make them my own.
+My paintings are a visual diary of the people and places I observe throughout my travels.
+From the spectacular natural beauty surrounding my home in central Pennsylvania to the distinctive lights and personalities of cities, there’s nothing that I love more than using vibrant color to capture these locales and make them my own.

 Light at the edge of day, near sunset or sundown, is most intriguing to me.
 I’m attracted to landscapes with dramatic angles, impressive skies, and natural bodies of water.
 In my cityscapes, I emphasize the beauty of the everyday.
 These paintings capture a range of subjects, from dynamic, down-the-street views to intimate portraits of anonymous individuals.